 - Make sure satellite receiver is connected to OPT1 and playing. - Enter the setup menu.
-Go to SOURCE SETUP and press SELECT.

-- Use the ◀ ▶ buttons to change to OPT1 (sound will now be heard). - Press BACK to leave the submenu and return to the main menu.
+Go to SOURCE SETUP and press SELECT. - Press the button until you reach SAT1 and press SELECT. - Press the button until you reach AUDIO IN. - Use the <> buttons to change to OPT1 (sound will now be heard). - Press BACK to leave the submenu and return to the main menu.